snikproject/virtuoso-import-docker/README.md

 - `GIT_REPO`: The URL of the repository used via `git clone` and SSH.
 - `GIT_EMAIL`: The e-mail address of the user which should create and push commits.
 - `GIT_NAME`: The name of the user which should create and push commits.
-- `GRAPH_IRIS`: The IRIs of the graphs which should be copied into the repo.
 - `CRON_JOB`: 'dump' or 'import'

 You can run the container with one of the following commands: